nuxt/website-v2/content/en/guides/get-started/installation.md

 <base-alert type="info">

-We use the the dev command when running our application in development mode.
+We use the dev command when running our application in development mode.

 </base-alert>